SpellholdStudios/Check_the_Bodies/README.md

 ## <a name="versions" id="versions"></a>Version History

 For a full Version History please refer to the file "<a href="CtB-Version.txt">CtB-Version.txt</a>" in CtB/text/.

+#### In development

+- Fixed Trans0404 trigger name.
+- Fixed Druidic Circle on EET map.
+- Support for BP-BGT-Worldmap v13.

 #### Version 3.0 (by Weigo and jastey)